Big Data Hadoop Certification Training

 We come across data in every possible form, whether through social media sites, sensor networks, digital images or videos, cellphone GPS signals, purchase transaction records, web logs, medical records, archives, military surveillance, e-commerce, complex scientific research and so on…it amounts to around some Quintilian bytes of data!
 This data is what we call as…BIG DATA!

 3. Variety: Big Data may not belong to a specific format.
-It could be in any form such as structured, unstructured, text, images, audio, video, log files, emails, simulations, 3D models, etc. New research shows that a substantial amount of an organization’s data is not numeric; however, such data is equally important for decision-making process.
+It could be in any form such as structured, unstructured, text, images, audio, video, log files, emails, simulations, 3D models, etc. New research shows that a substantial amount of an organization’s information is not numeric; however, such information is equally important for decision-making process.
 So, organizations need to think beyond stock records, documents, personnel files, finances, etc.

 Why is it important to harness Big Data?

 Data had never been as crucial before as it is today.
 In fact, we can see a transition from the old saying…’Customer is King’ to ‘Data is king’!
 This is because for an efficient decision making, it is very important to analyze the right amount and the right type of data!
-Healthcare, banking, public sector, pharmaceutical, or IT, all need to look beyond the concrete data stored in their databases and study the intangible data in the form of sensors, images, weblogs, etc. In fact, what sets smart organizations apart from others is their ability to scan data effectively to allocate resources properly, increase productivity and inspire innovation!
+Healthcare, banking, public sector, pharmaceutical, or IT, all need to look beyond the concrete information stored in their databases and study the intangible data in the form of sensors, images, weblogs, etc. In fact, what sets smart organizations apart from others is their ability to scan data effectively to allocate resources properly, increase productivity and inspire innovation!

 Why Big Data analysis is crucial: